 Tuesday, May 6, 2008

-Mariner's Cornbread
+Cornbread

-One fact of life is that each of us is going to live a little longer than someone close to us.
+One sad fact of life is that each of us is going to live a little longer than someone close to us.
 Another is that sometimes we will, for one reason or another think about the dearly departed, and eventually we'll realize that even though many years have passed, we still miss them.

-As their children dispersed, however, they became less inclined to expend the effort to cook that way, and judging by their answers, when I ask about recipes, they have likely forgotten some ingredients or steps.
+As their children dispersed, however, they became less inclined to expend the effort to cook that way, and judging by their answers, when I ask about recipes, they have likely forgotten some critical ingredients or steps.

 My Honey used to do it too - in fact, she aggravated Grandma nearly to death, during more than one visit, with measuring devices as she tried to codify the recipes.
 She succeeded a lot, but as with my Mom and Aunt, employment outside the home, along with the dispersion of our children, worked to discourage cooking that way.

-One of the items I have craved for years since her death, was Grandma's cornbread.
+One of the items I have craved for years since her passing, was Grandma's cornbread.
 I remember watching Grandma as she prepared her cornbread batter.
 She'd include eggs, evaporated milk, water bacon drippings and self-rising cornmeal.
-Note, I did not say, cormeal mix or cornbread mix.
-Just self-rising cornmeal.
+Note, I did not say, cornmeal mix or cornbread mix.
+Just plain, old, self-rising cornmeal.
 When the batter suited her, she would melt more bacon drippings in a large (12-inch) cast-iron frying pan, and then pour the batter in.
 She parked the pan in a hot oven, and at some point retrieved the product: a cake of the best cornbread I ever had in my life.

-I never learned the proportions of the recipe, though, nor the heat nor time in the oven required to bake the batter.
-I am reduced to researching other sources in order to re-create the tastes I crave, and this is complicated by the fact that, in recent years, plain, self-rising cornmeal has been difficult to find on store shelves.
+I never learned the proportions of the recipe, though, nor the heat, nor time in the oven required to bake the batter.
+I am reduced to researching other sources in trying to re-create the tastes I crave, and this is complicated by the fact that, in recent years, plain, self-rising cornmeal has been difficult to find on store shelves.
 All they had was "corn meal mix" or "cornbread mix."

 Recently, while shopping for something else, I came across some Martha White™ self-rising cornmeal.
 I bought it and took it home with the intention of searching for a recipe online.
 When I got there, though, I noticed that there was already a recipe on the bag.
 I tried it and it was pretty good.